The Top 30 Most Valuable Football Cards Of All Time

 It's a good investment, considering that PSA has only graded around 250 of the cards.

-'Slingin' Sammy Baugh is well regarded as one of the best quarterbacks of all time.
+‘Slingin’ Sammy Baugh is regarded as one of the best quarterbacks ever.
 Baugh played his entire professional career with the Washington Redskins.

-He won two championships, six All-Pro nominations, and led the league in completion percentage in eight years
+He won two championships and six All-Pro nominations and led the league in completion percentage in eight years.

 As Bill Belichick notes in the video below, Baugh was the equal of Tom Brady, Ed Reed, and Brian Moorman all wrapped into one.